England at the FIFA World Cup: South Africa 2010

 Qualification for the first African World Cup went successfully for new England manager Fabio Capello, after previous manager Steve McClaren was unable to secure qualification to the Euro 2008.
 By winning nine times and losing only to Ukraine, England qualified ahead of Croatia, Belarus, Kazakhstan and Andorra.
 England's group was seen as a favourable one, containing comparatively much weaker teams.
 However, England opened the tournament with a 1–1 draw against the United States, thanks to a major error by goalkeeper Robert Green.
 They then drew 0–0 against Algeria and were booed off the field by their own fans, drawing the ire of striker Wayne Rooney.
 England eventually qualified for the next round by beating Slovenia 1–0, but only as runners up to the United States, thereby meaning they would be drawn against favourites Germany.

 In the second round match, Germany took the lead after 20 minutes after goalkeeper Manuel Neuer played the ball down the pitch to Miroslav Klose, who opened the scoring.
 The score became 2–0 to Germany after 32 minutes.
 Shortly after, England defender Matthew Upson scored a header.
 Later, Frank Lampard had a shot at goal disallowed despite having been shown to cross the line.
 This was confirmed on replays.
 Neuer subsequently admitted he knew the ball had crossed the line, but had decided to deceive the referee.
 The German media reported it was "revenge for Wembley", while the English media criticised FIFA's refusal to implement goal-line technology.
 Ironically, despite this earlier opposition to new goal-line technology, Sepp Blatter later said that it should be introduced after a Ukrainian goal against England at UEFA Euro 2012 had been ruled out.
 As England tried to equalise, Germany used this to their advantage and scored two more goals.
-England's 4–1 defeat was their heaviest in the World Cup finals.
+England's 4–1 defeat was their heaviest in the World Cup.